massimo93/ItalianDotNetDateTimeUtils/docs/generated/Dabomase/ItalianDateTimeUtils/DateTimeExtensions/methods/FirstMonthOfFourMonthPeriod.md

 int

-An integer representing the ordinal number of the first month of the date corresponding four month period.
+An integer representing the ordinal number of the first month of the date corresponding four\-month period.

 ___